 William T. Vinson

-William T. Vinson is a Director of Siemens Government, Inc., a provider of Siemens technologies and solutions to the federal marketplace; and a Director and Chairman of the Westminster Free Clinic (pro bono), which provides free medical services to the homeless and working poor.
+William T. Vinson is a Director and the Chairman of the Westminster Free Clinic (pro bono), which provides free medical services to the homeless and working poor.

 He also has assisted many major corporations in acquisition and corporate governance matters.
 Vinson retired in 1998 as the Vice President and Chief Counsel of the Lockheed Martin Corporation.
 He previously served as Vice President and General Counsel of Lockheed Corporation (1992) and prior to that as Vice President-Secretary and Assistant General Counsel of Lockheed Corporation (1990).

 Vinson joined Lockheed in 1975 as an attorney, serving as counsel on various major domestic and international programs, including those related to fleet ballistic missiles, strategic defense, space station, international launch joint ventures, offshore oil recovery and commercial ocean mining.
 In 1990, he moved to the corporate headquarters, where he served as counsel to management in a number of diverse legal situations.